 Over the next four decades ABC5 would become a sole affiliate of ABC and be home to numerous popular local shows such as "The Magic Window" with long time host Betty Lou Varnum.
 The show ran continuously from 1951 through 1994 making it America's longest running local children's program.

 In addition to be being the first television station in central Iowa, ABC5 is proud of other "firsts".
 The station was the first in the Des Moines market to produce a live local newscast .
 On October 10, 1981 ABC5 became the first local station in the country to originate a live broadcast of a NCAA athletic event via satellite for the Iowa State vs. San Diego football game.
 And in 1984 ABC5 was the first station in Des Moines to produce a live broadcast of the Iowa State Fair parade.

-Later that same year the station relocated from the ISU campus to a temporary location at 300 East Locust in downtown Des Moines.
-Then in 1998 ABC5 moved again to its permanent new home at 3903 Westown Parkway in West Des Moines.
+In 1998, ABC5 moved to its home at 3903 Westown Parkway in West Des Moines.
 ABC5's transmitter and 2,000-foot-tall broadcast tower have always remained about 15 miles north of Des Moines in Alleman.

 Today, ABC5 along with the ABC Television Network broadcast a variety of news, information, sports and entertainment programming.
 From special live coverage of Iowa State athletics to ABC World News, there's something for everyone.
 ABC5 News alone broadcasts more then 19 hours of local news, sports, and weather each week.